IagoPorto/PA55GU4RD/README.md

 ### 1.2 Execution

-* Execute the main.py file (available in the backend folder)
+* To run the program, execute the main.py file (available in the backend folder) using the following command:

    ```shell
    python main.py